What are Delaware's car insurance requirements?

 - PIP: $15,000

-PIP covers medical costs, plus lost wages and death benefits, and you'll receive a payout even if you're at fault.
+PIP covers medical costs, plus lost wages and death benefits, and you can receive a payout even if you're at fault.

-These are the minimum coverages for Delaware drivers, but there are many other optional coverages to choose from.
-You might also want to consider choosing higher liability limits to fully protect your assets.
-Learn more about liability insurance.
+These are the minimum coverages for Delaware drivers, but there are many other optional car insurance coverages to choose from.
+You may want to consider choosing higher liability limits for full protection of your assets.
+Learn more about auto liability insurance.

 Consider comprehensive and collision coverage

-Most lenders require comprehensive and collision coverage if you're financing or leasing your vehicle.
-But even if you own your vehicle outright, these coverages may be worth adding if your vehicle was a significant investment.
-With comprehensive and collision, you're covered for damage to your vehicle if you're hit by another car, a tree limb falls on it, or if more unexpected scenarios occur.
+Most lenders require comprehensive coverage and collision coverage if you're financing or leasing your vehicle.
+But even if you own your vehicle outright, these coverages may be worth adding.
+With comprehensive and collision, you're covered for damage to your vehicle if you're hit by another car, a tree limb falls on your car, or if other unexpected scenarios occur.

 How much is car insurance in Delaware?

-In 2017, Delaware drivers had a higher average expenditure for auto insurance than most other states, according to data from the Insurance Information Institute.
-Individual rates vary based on several factors, including the limits and coverages you choose, your driving history, and ZIP code.
+In 2018, Delaware drivers had a higher average expenditure for auto insurance than most other states, according to Insurance Information Institute data.
+Several factors can impact car insurance cost, including the limits and coverages you choose, your driving history, and your ZIP code.